You may want to know how to detect abuse in relationships? Keep reading this awareness guide for the information you seek.

 Statistically speaking, 12.3% of female rape victims experience their first rape before they reach the age of 10, with 42.2% having gone through their first rape before reaching legal adulthood and 79.6% before the age of 25.
 Male victims are also more susceptible at an early age, with 27.8% having experienced their first rape before the age of 10.
 One in 3 women and 1 in 10 men report long-term consequences of their abusive past.

-The years between ages 11 and 17 seem to be the most common years of abuse, with 22.4% of female victims and 15% of male victims reporting that age span as when their first abuse took place.
+The years between ages 11 and 17 seem to be the most common years of abuse, with 22.4% of female victims and 15% of male victims reporting that age span as time their first abuse took place.
 The largest number of intimate partner violence victims lies in the bracket of 18 to 24 years old.

 Although the number of young victims of violence and abuse within relationships is overwhelming, there are many people who are in later stages of life who experience abuse from their loved ones.
 Elder abuse is common in North America and typically happens with a son/son-in-law or daughter/daughter-in-law abusing their elderly parent/parent-in-law.